 NYU's Global Academic Centers offer a wide variety of course offerings from undergraduate departments across the University.
 Academic policies have been developed to give students as consistent an experience as possible across NYU's global network.
 Due to differences in location and culture, some academic policies may vary from site to site.
 Students should always adhere to local policies as presented at orientations and posted in handbooks and other resources.
 In addition, some policies differ depending on the student's home school, therefore students should also be sure to check their school’s website.

 Students must register for 12 - 18 points per semester while studying at a Global Academic Center.

-All students are required to take the non-credit course Global Orientations when studying at Global Academic Centers.
-This course engages students in the intellectual life of the center and prepares them for their regular course work by giving them a basic foundation in the history and culture of the host community.
-The content and structure of the course vary from site to site.
-Students receive a grade of "pass" or "fail" for the course on their transcripts.
+All students are required to participate in Global Orientations when studying at Global Academic Centers.
+This program engages students in the intellectual life of the center and prepares them for their regular course work by giving them a basic foundation in the history and culture of the host community.
+The content and structure of the program vary from site to site.

 NYU is committed to ensuring that students are immersed as much as possible in local cultures when they study abroad.
 This commitment is reflected in the mandatory language instruction at seven GNU locations: Berlin, Buenos Aires, Florence, Madrid, Paris, Shanghai, and Tel Aviv.
 At these sites, students are required to take either a language course for a letter grade or (if they have already achieved advanced proficiency) a content course taught in the language of the host country.